 CONTINUOUS ROTATION - Unrestricted rotation is accomplished by a hydraulically driven worm and spur gear with a shear-ball rotation bearing.
 The critical bolts holding the lift to the rotation bearing and the rotation bearing to the pedestal are grade 8 hex head capscrews.
 These critical bolts are torque seal marked to provide a quick means of detecting any turning of the bolt upon inspection.
-An eccentric ring is used for gearbox backlash adjustment.

-LUBRICATION - Non-lube bearings are used at most points of motion.
-Only the rotation bearing requires periodic lubrication.
+LUBRICATION - Non-lube bearings are used at all pivot points.
+Only the rotation bearing and rotation bearing gear teeth require periodic lubrication.

-PEDESTAL - The pedestal is tubular with a reinforced

-mounting plate.
-The top plate of the pedestal is 1-1/ 4 in.
-(32 mm) thick and machined flat to support the rotation bearing.
+PEDESTAL - The pedestal is rectangular with a reinforced mounting plate.
+The top plate of the pedestal is 1-1/2 in.
+(38 mm) thick and machined flat to support the rotation bearing.

-HYDRAULIC OIL RESERVOIR - A 17 gallon (64.4 I) hydraulic oil reservoir is built integral to the pedestal.
-Two sight gauges allow quick hydraulic fluid level checks.
+HYDRAULIC OIL RESERVOIR - A 35 gallon (132 I) hydraulic oil reservoir is built integral to the pedestal.
+The reservoir includes an anti-splash baffle and sight gauge for quick hydraulic fluid level checks, and a return filter pressure gauge.

-HYDRAULIC SYSTEM - The open-center hydraulic system operates at 3000 psi (210 kg/cm2) at 6 gpm (22.7 lpm).
+HYDRAULIC SYSTEM - The open-center hydraulic system operates at 3000 psi (210 kg/cm2) at 10 gpm (38 lpm).
 A 10-micron return-line filter, mounted above the hydraulic oil level and inside the pedestal, can be easily changed without draining the reservoir.
+A filter gauge with a color-coded range is used to monitor the condition of the return line filter for replacement.
 The 100 mesh (149 micron) suction strainer in the reservoir can be removed for cleaning.
 A gate valve, located below the reservoir, prevents oil loss when the pump is serviced.
 A magnetic drain plug attracts metal particles from the oil.